ludovicchabant/PieCrust2/docs/docs/04_content-model/05_default-model.md

   more than one blog in `site/blogs`, there will be more than one route for posts, and the route will be rooted with `/<blogname>`.

-* The next route is for the blog archives generator.
+* The next route is for the blog archives source.

-* There are then routes for the taxonomy generators.
+* There are then routes for the taxonomy sources.
 By default, there are 2 taxonomies (tags and categories) so that's 2 routes.

 * All routes define some URL functions for use in your pages and templates